mrmrbailey/rockhoppers/README.md

 There is a mixture of Java, Ruby and JavaScript in here - some projects should have a README.md but you know...

 The orginal workspace was rockhoppers with a pom to open other projects - but I got away from that quite quickly :(

+I haven't added iwgreview as it probably contains code that I shouldn't put in public